porta-backend/rag-ingestion-retrival-template/README.md

 For issues and questions, please open an issue on the GitHub repository.

-## AWS Bedrock Setup
+## OpenAI Setup

-Ensure your AWS account has:
+Ensure you have:
-1. Bedrock service enabled
+1. OpenAI API key with access to text-embedding-ada-002 model
-2. Access to Amazon Titan embedding models
+2. Sufficient API credits for embedding generation
-3. Proper IAM permissions for S3 and Bedrock access
+3. Proper IAM permissions for S3 access (for document ingestion)

 ## Security Notes